RaziAbbas/java-ilp-master/README.md

   $ git submodule init
   $ git submodule update
 ```
-* ledger-rest-websocket: Basic code for the Java ILP ledger simple implementation compliant with the rest API and Websocket API found at:
+* ledger-rest-websocket: PoC Java ILP ledger implementation compliant with the rest API and Websocket API found at:
     - https://github.com/interledgerjs/five-bells-ledger
+* ledger-grpc :  (alpha-version) PoC Java ILP ledger implementation using gRPC as communication channel with the Connector

   This also means it must be compliant with the ilp-connector plugin found at:
      - https://github.com/interledgerjs/ilp-plugin-bells